juxor/afaq/markdown/secAint.md

-expressed what might be called the "anarchist question" as follows: _"The problem that confronts us today. . . is how to be one's self and yet in oneness with others, to feel deeply with all human beings and still retain one's own characteristic qualities."_ [**Red Emma Speaks**, pp. 158-159] In other words, how can we create a society in which the potential for each individual is realised but not at the expense of others?
-In order to achieve this, anarchists envision a society in which, instead of being controlled **_"from the top down"_** through hierarchical structures of centralised power, the affairs of humanity will, to quote Benjamin Tucker, _"be managed by individuals or voluntary associations."_ [**Anarchist Reader**, p.
-149] While later sections of the FAQ (**sections I and J**) will describe anarchism's positive proposals for organising society in this way, "from the bottom up," some of the constructive core of anarchism will be seen even in the earlier sections.
-The positive core of anarchism can even be seen in the anarchist critique of such flawed solutions to the social question as Marxism and right- wing "libertarianism" (**sections F and H**, respectively).
+expressed what might be called the "anarchist question" as follows: _"The problem that confronts us today. . . is how to be one's self and yet in oneness with others, to feel deeply with all human beings and still retain one's own characteristic qualities."_ [ **Red Emma Speaks** , pp. 158-159] In other words, how can we create a society in which the potential for each individual is realised but not at the expense of others?
+In order to achieve this, anarchists envision a society in which, instead of being controlled **_"from the top down"_** through hierarchical structures of centralised power, the affairs of humanity will, to quote Benjamin Tucker, _"be managed by individuals or voluntary associations."_ [ **Anarchist Reader** , p.
+149] While later sections of the FAQ ( **sections I and J** ) will describe anarchism's positive proposals for organising society in this way, "from the bottom up," some of the constructive core of anarchism will be seen even in the earlier sections.
+The positive core of anarchism can even be seen in the anarchist critique of such flawed solutions to the social question as Marxism and right-wing "libertarianism" ( **sections F and H** , respectively).

-As Clifford Harper elegantly puts it, _"[l]ike all great ideas, anarchism is pretty simple when you get down to it -- human beings are at their best when they are living free of authority, deciding things among themselves rather than being ordered about."_ [**Anarchy: A Graphic Guide**, p. vii] Due to their desire to maximise individual and therefore social freedom, anarchists wish to dismantle all institutions that repress people:
+As Clifford Harper elegantly puts it, _"[l]ike all great ideas, anarchism is pretty simple when you get down to it -- human beings are at their best when they are living free of authority, deciding things among themselves rather than being ordered about."_ [ **Anarchy: A Graphic Guide** , p. vii] Due to their desire to maximise individual and therefore social freedom, anarchists wish to dismantle all institutions that repress people:

-> _"Common to all Anarchists is the desire to free society of all political and social coercive institutions which stand in the way of the development of a free humanity."_ [Rudolf Rocker, **Anarcho-Syndicalism**, p.
+> _"Common to all Anarchists is the desire to free society of all political
+> and social coercive institutions which stand in the way of the development
+> of a free humanity."_ [Rudolf Rocker, **Anarcho-Syndicalism** , p.
 9]

 As we'll see, all such institutions are hierarchies, and their repressive nature stems directly from their hierarchical form.